zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/README.md

    2) Must have TP-Link account.
    3) Simpler setup.
 Install Service Manager and applicable device handlers.
 Runs service Manager.

-# Planned Update
-   Between Aug 13 and the end of August, I will be updating the Device Handlers and documentation to create a common interface with the Cloud-based version.
-These changes will not impact anything but the smartphone interface and will be interchangable with the existing Device Handlers.

-   After that update is complete, further changes will be for reported errors only.

 # Hub-Based Pre-requisites:
 -  bridge device running node.js and the TP-LinkServer applet.
 This device must be on continuously with th program running.
 Examples of devices: